 2.5.
-Reports shall be submitted with the The Coordinator has to inform the Contracting payment requests, according to Article 15.
-If the Authority of any delay it may have in submitting Coordinator fails to provide any report or fails to the reports.
-If a report is submitted late without provide any additional information requested by justification, the Contracting Authority has the the Contracting Authority within the set right to terminate the contract and ask for the deadline without an acceptable and written reimbursement of the amounts unduly paid. explanation of the reasons, the Contracting Authority may terminate this Contract according General rule for submission of reports: to Article 12.2 (a) and (f). - interim reports: within 60 days following the end of the reporting period - final reports: within 3 months after the end of the implementation period (as defined in Article 2 of the Special Conditions) or 6 months if the Coordinator does not have its headquarters in the country where the Action is implemented.
-See art.
-15 for more details and specific cases.
-The Special Conditions also set out additional reporting requirements.
+Reports shall be submitted with the payment requests, according to Article 15.
+If the Coordinator fails to provide any report or fails to provide any additional information requested by the Contracting Authority within the set deadline without an acceptable and written explanation of the reasons, the Contracting Authority may terminate this Contract according to Article 12.2 (a) and (f).